-We start out with a short discussion of the core concepts - irregular migrants and irregular migration - before we describe our methodology for the review and discuss some methodological challenges for research on irregular migration.
+We start out with a short discussion of the core concepts of irregular migrants and irregular migration, followed by a description of our methodology for the review and a discussion of some methodological challenges for research on irregular migration.
 The second chapter describes patterns and changes in irregular migration from Africa to Europe.
 Chapters three through five discuss the different types of migration policies that aim to regulate the immigration of irregular migrants through indirect means, by shaping desires and opportunities for migration.
-Finally, in chapter six, we summarize our review and suggest avenues for future research.
+Finally, in chapter six, we summarise our review and suggest avenues for future research.